-Sandy has 20 years of experience editing documents ranging from marketing materials, to medical and military planning reports to newspaper articles of all genres.
+Sandy has over 20 years of experience editing documents ranging from marketing materials, to medical and military planning reports, to newspaper articles of all genres.
 Her previous experience includes 15 years in the deadline-driven environment of daily newspapers.
 She has held the roles of news editor, assistant news editor and wire editor.
 After leaving the Colorado Springs Gazette in 2011, Sandy spent two years as a freelancer writing and editing medical reports for submission to federal agencies including the Federal Motor Carrier Safety Administration and the Centers for Disease Control and Prevention.
 Before joining JVA, Sandy was a technical/quality control editor at a planning company.

-Sandy has a bachelor’s degree in American studies from the University of Notre Dame and a master’s degree in Journalism from Indiana University.
+Sandy has a bachelor’s degree in American studies from the University of Notre Dame and a master’s degree in journalism from Indiana University.

 Sandy lives in Colorado Springs and volunteers with the water-testing and media teams of the Fountain Creek Water Sentinels, a Sierra Club group that works to monitor and protect the Fountain Creek watershed.

 Sandy’s modest Colorado Springs yard has “bear doors” in the fence (repeatedly created by said bears), through which have also passed many a deer and at least one bobcat.